kristjanari/Interactive-Lab-Hub/Lab 4/README.md

 We decided on **Design 2.**

+We beleived it would be realistic to create a functional prototpy of that device and that the device would be rather entertaining.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 We chose design 2 for a number of reasons: